NicholasSynovic/nicholassynovic.github.io/README.md

 [https://nsynovic.dev](https://nsynovic.dev) is a static site that is built using [Markdown](https://github.github.com/gfm/) and [Hugo](https://gohugo.io).

-The Hugo theme that I'm using is a my fork of the [Ananke theme](https://github.com/theNewDynamic/gohugo-theme-ananke).
+The Hugo theme that I'm using is the
+[Ananke theme](https://github.com/theNewDynamic/gohugo-theme-ananke).